 Finding the relationship between a precinct's employment strengths and their productive strengths is the next step in identifying opportunities at a precinct level.
 Utilising a model of economic complexity at the state level allows us to identify where productive capabilities exist in South Australia.
 This model uses the export value of 1,241 products from South Australia in 2016 to determine where South Australia has comparative advantage.
-Products are then matched to the industry which produces them, and this industry is matched to the industries identified as strengths in the industrial comparative advantage.
-Results are filtered such that:
+Products are then matched to the industry which produces them, and this industry is matched to the industries in which Edwardstown has Industrial Comparative Advantage (Table 4).
+Results are filtered to include only:

-- 1. Only the industries which Edwardstown has comparative advantage are kept. - 2.
-South Australia does not have comparative advantage in production of the product. - 3.
-The product is exported from South Australia in some capacity. - 4.
-The product would increase the complexity of South Australia.
+- 1. Industries in which Edwardstown has industrial comparative advantage. - 2.
+Products in which South Australia has comparative advantage. - 3.
+Products that are exported from South Australia in some capacity. - 4.
+Products that would increase the complexity of South Australia.

 Out of the 1,241 products analysed, 366 opportunities are identified for Edwardstown, across 10 industries.
-They are summarised below in Table 4 and Table 5.
+They are summarised below in Table 5 and Table 6.